Debug Output

 Parameters

-• format - ("$prefix %f") format to print the output using sprintf and a prefix (see long).
+• format: ("$prefix %f") format to print the output

-• long - (false) short form to set the format to F(x): (default) or current cost: and the cost
+• long: (false) short form to set the format to f(x): (default) or current cost: and the cost

 source